TreyenSSCC/Bucket/README.md

 Update Log

+**bucket.py** - Version 0.1.0: Added basic artimatic functions: add, sub, div, and div.
+Cleaned up the code.
+Rewrote how syntax was detected by the program.

-**bucket.py** - Version 0.0.8: Started to add the function of ADD syntax.
+**bucket.py** - Version 0.0.9: Started to add the function of ADD syntax.
 Made the syntax list expandable.

 **bucket.py** - Version 0.0.7: Added func syntax to syntax list.